AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/best-practices.md

 >[!WARNING]
 >
->For your production environment, collaborate with your Web Security team to determine the appropriate values for `rateLimit`,
+>For your production environment, collaborate with your Web Security team to determine the appropriate values for `rateLimit`

 ## Best practices for WAF rules